hannasm/masonflexjs/README.md

 ## Release Notes

+* 1.0.0-rc.5 - fix calculation issue when elements in layout are not of fixed width
+* 1.0.0-rc.4 - fix mutation observer error that ocurs when mutations are observed while masonry layout is empty
 * 1.0.0-rc.3 - added a different setInterval based debounce function which seems to have better performance characteristics
 * 1.0.0-rc.2 - removing debounce function dependency
 * 1.0.0-rc.1 - first version released